On the role of clustering in Personalized PageRank estimation: Experiments

 \subsubsection{Scalar estimation}

 We first compare \texttt{FW-BW-MCMC} with \texttt{Bidirectional-PPR} when computing $\pi_s(t)\ \forall\ (s,t) \in S \times T$ as $|S|$ and $|T|$ grow on \texttt{Direct-ER}.
 More specifically, for \texttt{FW-BW-MCMC} we use the $\| D^{-1} r^s \|_{\infty} \leq r_{\max}^s$ forward DP scheme as in \texttt{FW-BW-MCMC-Practical}, sample walks using the scheme from Section \ref{secManySource}, and use Algorithm \ref{algApproxContMany} for backward DP; for \texttt{Bidirectional-PPR}, we sample walks separately from each $s \in S$ and run backward DP separately for each $t \in T$.
 Results are shown in Fig.\ \ref{figManySTplots}.
 Note the number of random walks sampled and number of backward DP iterations grow more slowly with $|S| = |T|$ using \texttt{FW-BW-MCMC}, due to the accelerations proposed in Sections \ref{secManySource} and \ref{secManyTarget}, respectively.
 As a result, runtime grows more slowly using \texttt{FW-BW-MCMC}.
-In terms of accuracy, the algorithms offer similar performance: average relative error for \texttt{FW-BW-MCMC} and \texttt{Bidirectional-PPR} is $0.078$ and $0.088$, respectively.
 In Fig.\ \ref{figManySTplots}, we also show the clustering quantities \eqref{eqSourceClustQuant} and \eqref{eqTargetClustQuant}.
 We observe the source clustering quantity $\| \Sigma \|_{\infty,1}$ has a concave shape, which corresponds to the apparent sublinear growth of random walks as $|S|$ grows.
 Additionally, the target clustering quantity $c_T$ has a convex shape; since backward DP iteration \textit{savings} scale with $c_T$, we expect DP iterations to correspondingly ``flatten", which indeed occurs.
 These observations empirically validate the key insights of Section \ref{secManyPairScalar}: namely, that the estimation schemes proposed have complexities that scale with the identified clustering quantities $\| \Sigma \|_{\infty,1}$ and $c_T$.
-Finally, we plot $\srank(\Pi(S,T))$ on the runtime plot; note it appears to flatten along with runtime as $|S|, |T|$ grow.
+We also plot $\srank(\Pi(S,T))$ on the runtime plot; note it appears to flatten along with runtime as $|S|, |T|$ grow.
+Finally, these plots remain qualitatively similar as $n$ grows, while the improvement of our scheme over the existing one increases; see \iftoggle{arxiv}{ Appendix \ref{secExperimentDetails}. }{ Appendix J in \cite{fullPaper}. }